MicrosoftDocs/learn/learn-pr/azure/set-up-cors-website-storage/includes/4-exercise-enable-cors-for-your-azure-storage-services-using-rest-api.md

 ## Generate a Shared Access Signature (SAS) using the Azure portal

-1. Sign in to the [Azure portal](https://portal.azure.com) using the account that you used when you actived the sandbox, and then click **Storage Accounts**.
+1. Sign in to the [Azure portal](https://portal.azure.com) using the account that you used when you activate the sandbox, and then click **Storage Accounts**.

 1. Click the name of the storage account that you created earlier.